Birth center birth option

 Our midwives can help you have your baby at our primary referral hospital, UPMC Magee.
 You might birth at the hospital if you do not meet safety criteria for a birth center birth, or if it is your preference to deliver at the hospital.
 If you're planning a VBAC (vaginal birth after cesarean) with our practice, it will take place in the hospital setting.

 Our midwives have privileges at UPMC Magee, meaning they can care for you there in collaboration with hospital nurses and staff.
 Our midwives will be your primary care providers and will be in charge of your care.
 We also work collaboratively with our physician colleagues from Greater Pittsburgh OB/GYN while at UPMC Magee.
 They consult with us for any medical concerns while you're pregnant or during labor and delivery, and can co-manage care if needed.
-For clients who need a cesarean section, the physician group would take a primary care roll in the delivery room.
+For clients who need a cesarean section, the physician group would take a primary care role in the delivery room.

 If you would like to learn more about what having a baby at UPMC Magee is like, please ask a midwife for more details at your next visit.